-Fourvière is dedicated to the Virgin Mary, to whom is attributed the salvation of the city of Lyon from the bubonic plague that swept Europe in 1643.
-The inauguration of the golden statue of the Virgin Mary on the north-west tower is the origin of the famous Festival of Lights Each year in early December (December 8, day of the Immaculate Conception), Lyon thanks the Virgin for saving the city by lighting candles throughout the city, in what is called the Fête des Lumières (Festival of Lights).
+The basilica of Fourvière is dedicated to the Virgin Mary (Notre Dame), to whom is attributed the salvation of the city of Lyon from the bubonic plague that swept Europe in 1643.
+The inauguration of the golden statue of the Virgin Mary on the north-west tower is the origin of the famous Festival of Lights (Fête des Lumières).
+Each year in early December (December 8, day of the Immaculate Conception), Lyon thanks the Virgin for saving the city by lighting candles throughout the city.
 The Virgin is also credited with saving the city a number of other times, such as from a Cholera epidemic in 1832, and from Prussian invasion in 1870.

 Next to the basilica is located the Religious Art Museum of Fourvière.
 The museum is curently closed for renovations till 2020.